 Who offers more research tools, FOREX.com or eToro?

-In terms of research and research tools FOREX.com gives traders the following tools: Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources) and Trading Central (Recognia).
-In comparison eToro has the tools listed here: Daily Market Commentary, Stock Charts, Trading Central (Recognia) and Social Trading / Copy Trading., neither have Autochartist
+Market research plays a huge role in any forex trader’s ability to conduct analysis within the global forex market.
+We test each broker’s research offering to help you decide which broker is right for your technical or fundamental analysis needs.
+FOREX.com delivers the following research tools: Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources) and Trading Central (Recognia). eToro, on the other hand, provides the tools listed here: Daily Market Commentary, Stock Charts, Trading Central (Recognia) and Social Trading / Copy Trading.
+Neither have Autochartist